Automattic/mongoose/README.md

     .pre(method, function secondPre (next, methodArg1, methodArg2) {
       console.log(methodArg1);
       // => 'altered-originalValOfMethodArg1'

       console.log(methodArg2);
       // => 'originalValOfMethodArg2'

       // Passing no arguments to `next` automatically passes along the current argument values
       // i.e., the following `next()` is equivalent to `next(methodArg1, methodArg2)`
       // and also equivalent to, with the example method arg
       // values, `next('altered-originalValOfMethodArg1', 'originalValOfMethodArg2')`
       next();
     })

+### Schema gotcha

+`type`, when used in schema has special meaning within Mongoose.
+If your schema requires using `type` as a nested property you must use object notation:

+    new Schema({
+        broken: { type: Boolean }
+      , asset : {
+            name: String
+          , type: String // uh oh, it broke. asset will be interpreted as String }
+    });

+    new Schema({
+        works: { type: Boolean }
+      , asset : {
+            name: String
+          , type: { type: String } // works. asset is an object with a type property }
+    });

 ## API docs